zot/textcraft/html/README.md

 @toast thing...                                --  Toast things and everything they're connected to
+@unmute                                        --  enable output from other commands act words...                                   --  Do something

+   You can use : as a synonym for act if it's the first character of a command

-@unmute                                        --  enable output from other commands act words...                                   --  Do something drop thing                                     --  drop something you are carrying examine thing                                  --  See a detailed description of a thing gesture thing words...                         --  Do something towards thing
+drop thing                                     --  drop something you are carrying examine thing                                  --  See a detailed description of a thing gesture thing words...                         --  Do something towards thing